Selva-NSK/GUVI-311020104071/README.md

 2.Install XAMPP
 3.Install MongoDB
-4.Configure MySQL and XAMPP by referring to online tutorials or videos 5.Create a database named "profile_management" and a table named "login" in MySQL 6.Create a database named "database" and a table named "info" in MongoDB 7.Run MySQL server
+4.Configure MySQL and XAMPP by referring to online tutorials or videos 5.Create a database named "profile_management" and a table named "login" in MySQL.With uname and password as columns 6.Create a database named "database" and a table named "info" in MongoDB 7.Run MySQL server
 8.Save the "profile_management" folder as "pm" in the "htdocs" directory of XAMPP